nadinejackson1/satellite-image-classification-deforestation-pollution/README.md

 ### Usage

-1. Download the dataset from the [Planet: Understanding the Amazon from Space Kaggle](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data) competition and extract the contents to a directory named data.
+1. Download the dataset from [Amazon Deforestation from Space](https://www.kaggle.com/datasets/prosperchuks/amazonsatelliteimages) and extract the contents to a directory named data.

 2. Run the **satellite_image_classifier.py** script to train the model: